'Complementarity' in paraxial and non-paraxial optical beams

 It is evident from the above expression that when all the outcomes are equally probable (which is the case for maximally entangled states), the predictability is zero.
 Therefore, we observe that for the maximally entangled state both the coherence and predictability are zero.
 Using (\ref{entqutrit}), (\ref{cohqutrit}), and (\ref{predqutrit}), one obtains,

 where in the second step, Lagrange-Brahmagupta identity \cite{brah}, $|\boldsymbol{a} \wedge \boldsymbol{b}|^{2} = |\boldsymbol{a}|^{2}|\boldsymbol{b}|^{2} - |\boldsymbol{a} \cdot \Bar{\boldsymbol{b}}|^{2}$ and in the last step, normalisation condition is used.
-Therefore, the global entanglement, predictability and the coherence obeys a tight triality relation.
+Therefore, the global entanglement, predictability and coherence obeys a tight triality relation.
 When the two qutrit state is separable, entanglement is zero and one obtains the usual duality relation between coherence and predictability.
 When the state is inseparable, the global entanglement imposes an upper bound on the amount of coherence and predictability the single qutrit can possess.
 Therefore, local characteristics of the system reduces when the entanglement is non-zero.

-When the two qutrit system itself it mixed, as in the case of two qubit case, entanglement is replaced by the the linear entropy of mixedness.
-For a qutrit with density matrix $\rho_{A}$, the linear entropy of mixedness is given by,
+When the two qutrit system itself is mixed, as in the case of two qubit case, entanglement is replaced by the linear entropy of mixedness.
+For a qutrit with density matrix $\rho_{A}$, the normalized linear entropy of mixedness is given by,

 Using the expression of $\rho_{A}^{2}$ obtained as in Eq. (\ref{phi2}), one gets,